Inria-Empenn/Anima-Public/docs/source/relaxometry.rst

 We provide from Anima 3.0 new tools for multi-compartment T2 and myelin water fraction estimation.
 We also provide implementations of previous methods from the literature on multi-peak T2 estimation.
 While this second approach is appealing, we find it more stable to use multi-compartment T2 estimation rather than multi-peak and rather provide those for comparison purposes.

-* **animaGammaMixtureT2RelaxometryEstimation** implements variable projection estimation of the parameters and weights of three T2 Gamma distributions using two different modes (toggled by the ``-C`` option) [3,4]: only middle T2 compartment mean estimation or all class mean parameters estimation.
+* **animaGammaMixtureT2RelaxometryEstimation** implements variable projection estimation of the parameters and weights of three T2 Gamma distributions using two different modes (toggled by the ``-U`` option) [3,4]: only middle T2 compartment mean estimation or all class mean parameters estimation.
 In both cases, all weights are deduced from the estimated parameters using variable projection
 * **animaGMMT2RelaxometryEstimation** implements, for robustness to clinical acquisitions, a fixed parameter estimation of a Gaussian T2 mixture [7].
 In this implementation, only the weights of the three T2 compartments are estimated, their PDFs being fixed according to prior knowledge on the tissues.
 * **animaMultiT2RelaxometryEstimation** provides an implementation of several methods of the literature for multi-peak T2 estimation [2,5,6].
 It provides several types of regularization: Tikhonov or non local regularization.
 Again these methods make the deduction of myelin water fraction more difficult and quite sensitive to the regularization.

 MRI simulation
 --------------

 Several MR simulation tools are included in ANIMA, which simulate sequences from relaxation time maps.
-All of them are described in detail `here <https://team.inria.fr/visages/files/2017/08/mr_simulation_guide.pdf>`_.
+All of them are described in detail `here <https://team.inria.fr/empenn/files/2017/08/mr_simulation_guide.pdf>`_.

 References
 ----------